empowering personal freedom

 Thinking through our problems, often on our own or via google self-help searches, can often lead us around in circles or we feel alone in the world with the issue.
 Counselling and psychotherapy can help make sense of what is going on, incorporate a better understanding of your feeling and intuition and allow you to make new links perhaps with your family scripts or past experiences to find the courage to move forward in life.

-For me the two most important goals in the therapy I offer are a) that clients develop a loving, compassionate and curious interest to who they are and what makes them unique as an individual, with acceptance and b) that clients feel better able to tackle current and new challenges with deeper emotional resilience.
-As a keen believe in the quality of embracing space and reflection, I teach clients that being better able to assess when in life to act, or when to sit back and reflect, will radically change the way they view life’s challenges.
+Working as a therapist in Berkhamsted or London, client feedback the two most important goals they have benefited from are; a) that they develop a loving, compassionate and curious interest to who they are and what makes them unique as an individual, with acceptance and b) they feel better able to tackle current and new challenges with deeper emotional resilience.
+As a keen believer in the quality of embracing space and reflection, I teach clients that being better able to assess when in life to act, or when to sit back and reflect, will radically change the way they view life’s challenges.

 Below I outline some of the core areas that I specialise in.
 However, I understand that approaching therapy can be a complicated task so early on I will work with the client to explore what are the key issues or changes they seek to make and ensure that any model or proposed way of working is easy to understand, and as we are working together as a team on this.
 The key areas I cover;